-The World Bank publishes the most comprehensive and consistent information on weighted average applied tariff rates.
+The most comprehensive and consistent information on weighted average applied tariff rates is published by the World Bank.
 When the weighted average applied tariff rate is not available, the Index uses the country's average applied tariff rate; and when the country's average applied tariff rate is not available, the weighted average or the simple average of most favored nation (MFN) tariff rates is used.
 In the very few cases where data on duties and customs revenues are not available, data on international trade taxes or an estimated effective tariff rate are used instead.
 In all cases, an effort is made to clarify the type of data used in the corresponding write-up for the trade freedom component.

 Sources.
-Unless otherwise noted, the Index relies on the following sources to determine scores for trade policy, in order of priority: World Bank, World Development Indicators 2014; World Trade Organization, Trade Policy Review, 1995-2014; Office of the U.S. Trade Representative, 2014 National Trade Estimate Report on Foreign Trade Barriers; World Bank, Doing Business 2013 and Doing Business 2014; U.S. Department of Commerce, Country Commercial Guide, 2009-2014; Economist Intelligence Unit, Country Commerce, 2014; World Economic Forum, The Global Enabling Trade Report 2014; and official government publications of each country.
+Unless otherwise noted, the Index relies on the following sources to determine scores for trade policy, in order of priority: World Bank, World Development Indicators; World Trade Organization, Trade Policy Review; Office of the U.S. Trade Representative, National Trade Estimate Report on Foreign Trade Barriers; World Bank, Doing Business; U.S. Department of Commerce, Country Commercial Guide; Economist Intelligence Unit, Country Commerce; World Economic Forum, The Global Enabling Trade Report; and official government publications of each country.